- Knowledge Base

 - Single checkbox field: &do_you_like_parties=true

-You can use personalization tokens to create dynamic query strings that will auto-populate form fields based on known contact properties.
+You can use personalization tokens to create dynamic query strings that'll auto-populate form fields based on known contact properties.

 - In your HubSpot account, navigate to Marketing > Email.

-- Click Create email or the name of a draft email.
+- Click Create email or click the name of a draft email.

-- In the rich text toolbar, click the personalization token icon contacts.
+- In the rich text toolbar, click Personalize.

-- The personalization tokens will now appear in the email body.
-In the rich text toolbar, click the source code icon codef to view the HTML of your email.
+- In the rich text toolbar, click More and select the codef source code icon to view the HTML of your email.

 - In the source code, you'll see the raw code for each personalization token added to the email body.
 Each token will be enclosed with double brackets {{ }}.
 Highlight a token (e.g.,